MTG will resume yard waste pickup on Monday June 1st and will run until Friday July 24th.

 Yard waste colleted in bags or bundles only.
 For yard waste to be collected curbside or at our seasonal drop off, it must be in brown, biodegradable lawn bags or small bundles of branches that are the accecpted size listed above.
 Loose yard waste in cans cannot be collected.

 When is the curbside pick-up season?
 The town offers curbside collection for 9 weeks in Spring and 9 weeks again in the Fall.
 These weeks, usually coincide when yard work is the heaviest, spring cleaning and fall leaves.

 Collection takes place on your regular trash & recycling day, but a third separate truck comes to collect just this material.
 Please remember, yard waste is NOT allowed in the trash or recycling program and cannot be collected with these programs.

 Spring season begins around April 1st and continues through June 1st.
 Fall season usually runs from October 1st to December 1st.
 Actual dates will vary as we always start on Monday, and we do take into account our current weather conditions.

 What happens to the yard waste after collected?
 It is turned into compost.
 This is why it cannot be bagged in plastic, mixed with trash or non-organic materials.

-It is transported to the state landfill (RIRRC) and deposited in the seperate compost area at the facility.
-Next, it is run through a shredder and turned for about a year, which allows this material to naturally breakdown.
-Within short time, your old leaves and clippings, will decompose and become nutrient-rich humus which fuels plant growth and restores vitality to depleted soil.
+It is transported to the state landfill (RIRRC) and deposited in the separate compost area at the facility.
+Next, it is run through a shredder and turned for about a year which allows this material to naturally breakdown.
+Within a short time, your old leaves and clippings will decompose and become nutrient-rich humus which fuels plant growth and restores vitality to depleted soil.